sharifbhuiyan/Pewlett-Hackard-Analysis/README.md

 - <p align="justify"> Hire retirees for part time basis so that they can train up those who need mentorship.</p>

 <p align="justify"> There are enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.
-We can execute a query which from which we can count the member of mentorship group according to their recent title.
-The query statement is as below :</p>
+By executing a query, we can show the member of mentorship group according to their recent title.</p>

 ```sharif